 There are 10 training plans designed for the Dubbo Stampede.
 They will help you train for your particular event.
 The plans provide a methodical and progressed way of approaching training, that is, slowly increasing the distance and intensity of your running to get you to the starting line ready to achieve your goals.
 Most of these plans also incorporate the Mudgee Running Festival, which is often held the week before the Dubbo Stampede.

 Dubbo parkrun is a free, timed, 5km running event along the Macquarie River every Saturday at 8am.
 We're proud to be a founding Local Supporter of the Dubbo parkrun during it's development.

 These training plans are for those without a long experience of running, and who have an irregular or sporadic approach to running, and would like some order and progress towards a goal.

 Running programs for completers

-The Completer plans are designed for runners who have not completed the race distance before and wish to have the satisfaction of completing the longer distance.
+The Completer plans are designed for less serious runners who have not completed the race distance before and wish to have the satisfaction of completing the longer distance.
 They simply want to finish and finish well.

 The Completer plans consist of three runs a week, which I think is the bare minimum for a successful completion of the planned distance.
 This also takes into account the occasional missed run due to resting a niggling pain or recovering from a minor illness.

-Running programs for competitors
+Running programs for competitors - more serious runners

-These plans are very hard, and I repeat, there is increased risk of injury, so ‘beware the niggle’ as I tell the runners I coach.
+The Competitor plans are for those runnersith good health and fitness that really want to push their body to the limit.
+But remember, that the longer faster plans will increase your chance of injury.
 Skip a session if there is excess fatigue in your body, increasing niggling pain in one leg or you feel as though there is just not enough time in your life!

 The Competitor plans consist of five runs a week and include faster running training such as tempo runs, tempo intervals, interval and speed runs.
 The pace of these runs will be suggested on the basis of your current ability from the 1 km time trials.
 Further explanation of these terms are provided in each plan.